hayesall/hayesall.github.io/_posts/2022-01-01-bayes-net-rule-extraction.md

 layout: article
 title: "Extracting Interpretable Rules from Bayesian Networks in Python"
 description:
-date: 2021-12-28
+date: 2022-01-01
-excerpt: WIP
+excerpt: I read a bioinformatics paper on Bayesian rule learning.
+With ten years of hindsight, it looked a lot like an explainability technique.
 categories: blog
 tags: ["machine-learning"]
 comments: true
 image:
-  teaser: teaser/kmeans_teaser.png
+  teaser: teaser/bn-rule-extraction-teaser.png
-  feature: feature/kmeans_feature.png
+  feature: feature/bn-rule-extraction.png
 ---

 ## Some prerequisites